-The ODC allows certain aspects of a licence to be changed by the holder, through lodgement of a variation application.
-Variations can relate to scope and site operations.
-Licence holders may seek to vary their licence as the business alters over time and they need to update the ODC on changes, including to non-managerial personnel.
+The ODC allows certain aspects of a licence to be changed by the holder through lodgement of a variation application.
+Variations can relate to matters such as scope and site operations.
+Licence holders may seek to vary their licence as the business alters over time.
+These alterations are to be provided to the ODC, including changes to non-managerial personnel.

-While business processes for a licences variation are similar to the initial licence application, average staff time for a variation application is approximately 19 hours.
+While business processes for licence variation are similar to the initial licence application, average staff time for a variation application is approximately 19 hours.
 The estimated expense shows the total application fees for variation of 40 licences.